x-vin/covidcures/docs/src/naturopathic.md

 **N.I.C.E. helpline number: +91 8587059169"**

 ### Objective
-"The mitigation of mild or acute Covid-19 symptoms.
+The mitigation of mild or acute Covid-19 symptoms.

 In the book, N.I.C.E. way to Cure COVID-19, Dr. Chowdhury states that in the Covid treatment center managaged by his team, of some 5000+ patients that visited the center, about a 1000 had come there with a Covid-positive result, and the remaining were symptomatic but had not tested.
-There appeared to be no differential symptomatic markers between the two groups, and therefore Covid-19 can only be characterized as an Influenza-Like Illness, to which 40 - 60 % of the general population are shown to have some 'background' or cellular immunity, according to a study published in Cell, May, 2020."
+There appeared to be no differential symptomatic markers between the two groups, and therefore Covid-19 can only be characterized as an Influenza-Like Illness, to which 40 - 60 % of the general population are shown to have some 'background' or cellular immunity, according to a study published in Cell, May, 2020.

 ### System
 Naturopathy, Ayurveda and Integrative medicine